Why and How Wellbutrin May Be an Effective Treatment for ADHD

 - The majority of ADHD patients also have at least one comorbid condition.
 Co-existing conditions, such as depression and anxiety, are more than common — they are the norm for patients with ADHD.
 Adding an antidepressant, such as Wellbutrin, can sometimes help in treating and minimizing these symptoms.

 - An underlying medical or psychiatric condition may make the prescription of a stimulant medication less than ideal.
-For example, a heart condition, sleep disorders, tic disorder, a history of addiction, and some other psychiatric conditions such as mood disorders may preclude a patient from safely taking a stimulant medication.
+For example, a heart condition, sleep disorders, tic disorder, a history of dependency, and some other psychiatric conditions such as mood disorders may preclude a patient from safely taking a stimulant medication.

 Dose and Forms of Wellbutrin for ADHD Treatment